shanevanheerden/shanevanheerden.github.io/_posts/2023-08-28-an-interview-with-shane-van-heerden.md

 ---

-*This blog post was originally featured on the [Luno LinkedIn page](https://www.linkedin.com/company/lunoglobal).*

 {% include figure.html path="assets/img/blog/blog9.1.jpg" class="img-fluid rounded z-depth-1" zoomable=true %}

 ## 1. What is your name and role and Luno?